 If you consider yourself an off-the-beaten path traveler, then Nunavut is the Canadian bucket list destination for you.

-This arctic wonderland is one of the least visited regions in Canada, but you’ll discover some of the most incredible experiences here.
+This Arctic wonderland in the Great White North is one of the least visited regions in Canada, but you’ll discover some of the most incredible experiences here.

 Wildlife viewing opportunities are unmatched – you can see polar bears, narwhals, beluga whales and caribou.
 Snowmobile across the arctic tundra, sea kayak among massive icebergs and watch the northern lights light up the sky.
 This is an outdoor lover’s paradise!